ZhiqiangZhangCUGB/3D-Implicit-Lithological-Modeling/README.md

 Missing values, outliers, and duplicated sampling points should be checked and processed before training.
 Recommended Data File Format

-It is recommended to store the data in .csv, .dat, or .txt format, for example:
+It is recommended to store the data in .csv, .dat, or .txt format

-data.csv
-mapped_s1_data.dat
-lithology_samples.txt